viur-framework/viur-docs/source/training_modulemng.rst

 ..
 Note::

     If you reload the Vi now, you'll already see the new module showing up.
-    But it is'nt usable yet as it has no model to work on.
+    But it isn't usable yet as it has no skeleton to work on.
     See Basic concepts to learn how skeletons and modules interact.

 Data modification interfaces